A collection of thoughts on life, love, the everlasting and everything else in between.

 Dustin Kensrue

 I guess you could classify them as the MINOR prophets, you know, the Habbakuk's,Haggai's and Amos's.
-The guys that tend to get a little passed over for their more epic, dramatic and often tragic c
+The guys that tend to get a little passed over for their more epic, dramatic and often tragic counterparts.

 I listen to these budding genius' pour their soul into their music and something inside of me is unlocked.
 It feels as if I'm being literally transported to a whole other place when I listen to them strum their guitars and belt out their heavenly melodies.
 I listen and the immediate reaction I experience is that I want to play just like them.
 I'll be honest though, I tend to go beyond just musical appreciation with these guys as well.
 If they were to wear cool little western flannels at a big show or on tv...
 I tend to find myself skimming through my local Op shops with a bit of 'plaid vision', subconsciously scraping together my identity to the people who so eloquently portray a huge part of what I really want to be.